 IATA's Security Management System (SeMS) addresses a risk-based and data-driven approach, indispensable to aviation security.
 The SeMS Manual and the SeMS Competency Test are essential SeMS tools, together with AVSEC Insight, designed to improve open-source based intelligence gathering and the Incident Data eXchange (IDX).

-Check out the Interim Report of our latest process & technology innovation-100% Hold Baggage Screening-One Stop Security Initiative.
+Check out the 2020 Status Report of our process & technology innovation-100% Hold Baggage Screening-One Stop Security Initiative.

 SeMS Competency Test

 The SeMS Competency Test is offered as a harmonized method of assessing the SeMS expertise of individuals assigned with security responsibilities.
 It is an industry benchmark of Security Management System (SeMS) that enables assessing the SeMS proficiency level of individuals through a standardized, objective and transparent validation method.

 The results of this assessment could be used for qualifications check during recruitment; quality control; or to design an individual professional development plan.
 It can also help to professionalize SeMS related positions by linking the assessment results with job-roles (SeMS/security managers, security supervisors, auditors, instructors).

 ICAO AVSEC Panel and ICAO Council encourage States, and all stakeholders to rapidly review and update the national requirements and syllabus of existing security awareness training programs to include incident reporting awareness and processes.
 In order to assist with this rapid implementation, IATA launched the See It Report It initiative.
 Contact us if you would like to become an early adopter.

 The initiative includes videos on awareness and reporting.
 Both are available in 13 languages.